-The camp itself nestles under centuries old camel thorn trees, and has a 360° view over the surrounding desert landscape and mountains.
-The impressive dunes of the Namib Desert are never far away at Desert Camp.
+The camp itself nestles under centuries old camel thorn trees, and has incredible views over the surrounding Desert landscapes and mountains.

-In the central communal area, there is a reception, bar with large-screen television, swimming pool and 2 x communal shared 'Bomas' with wash-up facilities and public toilets.
+In the central communal area, there is a reception, large lapa with a bar and television , swimming pool and 2 x communal shared 'Bomas' with wash-up facilities and public toilets.
 The lodge is wheelchair friendly.
 Meal packs, booking meals at the nearby Sossusvlei Lodge, firewood/firelighters, eating and cooking utensils can be obtained here if required.
 Wi-Fi connection is at the main building.

 A shop, Internet cafe, Wi-Fi facility, fuel and service station are available at the nearby Sossus Oasis.

-There are 20 self-catering accommodation units, sited either side of the communal area.
-They are equipped with twin beds, a kitchen sink for washing up, an under the counter bar fridge, and a 2 plate stove.
-Each unit has power points for hairdryers and shavers, (220V) as well as an external power point.
+There are 28 self-catering accommodation units, sited either side of the communal area.
+They are equipped with twin beds, a kitchen sink for washing up, an under the counter bar fridge, and a 2 plate hob.
+Each unit has air-conditioning in the room, power points for hairdryers and shavers, (220V) as well as an external power point.
 A maximum of 2 adults and 2 children, under 12 yrs of age, are permitted per unit.
-They have their own braai and outdoor seating area, and individual vehicle parking outside the front door.
+They have their own braai and outdoor seating area, and individual vehicle parking beside the unit..

 There are 2 wheelchair friendly units accessible from a cemented path.
 They have no steps and are fitted with handles in the bathroom for easy access.
 The facilities are similar to all of the other self-catering units.